 The payback of such initiatives can be big.
 But even greater opportunities lie in creating advanced analytic systems that use machine learning’s unmatched ability to see, organize and leverage insights from ever-growing mounds of data to unlock the deep, transformative potential of Big Data and the Internet of Things.

 To get to the next level of machine learning, companies must develop a sound business case; implement machine learning algorithms for speed at scale; use systems equipped with processors with multiple integrated cores, faster memory subsystems, and develop architectures that can handle massive amounts data in real time.

 For many organizations, it is an ideal time to build on or begin machine-learning experience, deepen knowledge, and reap the benefits and competitive advantages this sophisticated data analytics technology can provide.

 The important first step is recognizing that machine learning and advanced analytics are a fundamental part of the digital revolution.

 2. Start with the Business Case (and Start Small)

 As companies move forward with advanced analytics, IT should involve business decision makers in the initial R&D phase.
 It’s likely the business side is already considering ways to get new insights.
-Many will implement the analytic applications and other solutions they need with or without IT.
+Many will implement the analytic applications and other AI solutions they need with or without IT.
 So, getting a jump start on working together is to everyone’s advantage – and nowhere more than with machine learning.